Virtual World News

 I was having the discussion -- again -- with some friends the other day, and I kept thinking about the biggest MMO battles I've seen since I started playing way back when.
 I don't have exact numbers, but I do remember some engagements in both Battleground Europe and PlanetSide that involved several hundred people at a minimum.

 What about you, Massively readers?
 What's the largest MMO battle you've experienced?

 Every morning, the Massively bloggers probe the minds of their readers with deep, thought-provoking questions about that most serious of topics: massively online gaming.
 We crave your opinions, so grab your caffeinated beverage of choice and chime in on today's Daily Grind!

-The Daily Grind: Do other players exist in the game? originally appeared on Massively on Wed, 12 Jun 2013 08:00:00 EST. Please see our terms for use of feeds.
+The Daily Grind: What's the largest MMO battle you've experienced? originally appeared on Massively on Thu, 12 Sep 2013 08:00:00 EST. Please see our terms for use of feeds.